Which research projects are supported by the FoKo?

 How many submission deadlines are there per year?

-There are four regular submission deadlines per year.
+There are three regular submission deadlines per year.
 See: FoKo applications.

-Is it possible to make applications at other times?
+Is it possible to make applications at other times or retrospective?

 Yes.
 Applications for amounts up to CHF 8,000 can be submitted at any time if their urgency can be clearly justified.
 The FoKo deals with such applications via a circulation procedure.
 See: FoKo guidelines, § 3.b).